 Website | Full list of outlets

-Sourdough & Brew by Baking With Gina in Farrer Park recently opened a physical space after operating as a home-based bakery business for years.
+Sourdough and Brew by Baking With Gina in Farrer Park recently opened a physical space after operating as a home-based bakery business for years.
 Other than giving customers a place to enjoy their sourdough bagels fresh, the cafe also offers a variety of beverages to pair with them, including matcha!

 Don’t be hesitant to try their matcha, as it seems like they did a good amount of research before putting the beverage on the menu.
-They use Niko Neko, a super popular matcha powder brand known for their superb quality.
+They use Niko Neko, a super popular matcha powder brand known for its superb quality.
 The matcha powders are stone-milled to ensure a fine consistency, boasting a vibrant green hue and well-rounded bittersweet, umami flavour.

 The three beverages that make use of this brand’s powders are the Genmaicha Latte ($7), Matcha Latte ($7), and Hojicha Latte ($8).
 The creamy and well-balanced drinks are served unsweetened, though that can be adjusted according to preference.
 I enjoyed having the drinks without added sugar, as it allowed the matcha and hojicha to shine.